avexyli/Koprulu-Blog/_posts/2024-04-05-crossover-post-rerelease.markdown

 * Adjusted Medic's Blind impact visual
 * Adjusted Arbiter missile and impact visuals
 * Adjusted Overlord speed being too high by default
+* Adjusted Shuttle model to be easier click and select
+* Adjusted Observers model size to be bigger
 * Dark Archon Feedback can no longer target structures
 * Burrow and Unburrow Ability now share placement in the Command Card to match sc2
 * Burrow and Unburrow Commands are now able to be sent to other units currently selected
 * Default Burrow hotkeys have been adjusted to match sc2
-* Fixed Archon splash not dealing damage properly in Dark Swarm
+* Fixed Archon not dealing splash damage properly in Dark Swarm
 * Fixed missing text style errors
 * Fixed the missing Radius indicator for Scanner Sweep
+* Fixed issue where morph visual would remain after canceling Lair or Hive morphing
+* Fixed bug causing SCV's to gain weapon upgrades
+* Fixed issue on some Observatory death model not playing correctly
+* Fixed Fleet Beacon death model changing size
 * Removed Warp Prism reference from Shuttles
 * Removed several unused text keys
 * Updated a previously erroneous larva spawn value to 19.8
+* Optimized several texture assets

 ***